Sigil-Ebook/Sigil/README.md

 Issue Tracker
 =============

-Please do not use the issue tracker to ask questions.
+Please do not use the issue tracker to ask questions or suggest new features.
 Both of the main developers of Sigil monitor the Sigil Forum at https://www.mobileread.com/forums.
-All questions should be directed there.
+All questions and feature requests should be directed there so that other interested users can help or comment.

 Issue tracking is intended for discussion around issues with the code.
-It is also intended for actual bug tracking and for tracking feature requests.
+It is also intended for actual bug tracking.

-Feature requests opened on the issue tracker will be closed if there isn't anyone willing to implement the requested feature.
-Only items being worked will be left open.
+Feature requests opened on the issue tracker will be closed.

 Linux Build and Install